 In this paper, we present an extension of dtsiPBC with deterministic multiactions, called discrete time stochastic and deterministic Petri box calculus (dtsdPBC), which enhances the expressiveness of dtsiPBC and extends the application area of the associated specification and analysis techniques.
 In dtsdPBC, besides the probabilities from the real-valued interval (0;1) that are used to calculate discrete time delays of stochastic multiactions, also non-negative integers are used to specify fixed time delays of deterministic multiactions (including zero delay, which is the case of immediate multiactions).
 To resolve conflicts among deterministic multiactions, they are additionally equipped with positive real-valued weights.
-As argued in [88, 89], a combination of deterministic and stochastic delays fits well to model technical systems with constant (fixed) durations of the regular non-random activities and probabilistically distributed (stochastic) durations of the randomly occurring activities.
+As argued in [226, 222, 223], a combination of deterministic and stochastic delays fits well to model technical systems with constant (fixed) durations of the regular non-random activities and probabilistically distributed (stochastic) durations of the randomly occurring activities.

 It should be stressed that dtsdPBC is rather a qualitative than merely a quantitative extension of dtsiPBC.
 The main reason is that in the former calculus, the probability of transitions between markings (untimed states, represented by overbars and underbars in the process expressions) generally depends both on the current marking and for how long the deterministic multiactions were enabled.
 Hence, the marking change probabilities in dtsdPBC may not possess the Markov (memoryless) property.
 Thus, the timer values should be associated with deterministic multiactions to specify the process states and then obtain the (semi-)Markovian state change probabilities as a result of "unfolding" the discrete residence times at the markings.
+In other words, the longer that one delays at the markings should be splitted into one time units and be allocated with the consecutive process states, in order to obtain a (semi-)Markovian model.
 Another reason is that, unlike dtsiPBC, the activities of different types can be executed from the the same marking in dtsdPBC, depending on the (decreasing) timer values of the enabled deterministic multiactions.
-In particular, the enabled stochastic multiactions may preempt the enabled waiting (positively delayed deterministic) ones that cannot be executed at the next time moment from a marking.
+In particular, the enabled stochastic multiactions may preempt (interrupt) the enabled waiting (positively delayed deterministic) ones that cannot be executed at the next time moment from a marking.
+Otherwise, only enabled waiting multiactions are executed from it.
+Note that the stochastic multiactions interrupting the waiting ones with the non-expired timers can be used to model failures while data transfer in communication protocols.
+Immediate multiactions are always executed first and separately from other types of activities.
+It is supposed that the activities are ordered according to their priorities as follows: immediate (highest priority), waiting (middle priority) and stochastic (lowest priority) multiactions.